 Short Description

 The Biochemistry and Molecular Virology Laboratory was established in 2015 (Government Gazette 1673/11-08-2015, issue) and serves the educational, research and development needs of the Department in the field of Biochemistry, and is a body responsible for developing research programs on topics that fall within the laboratory's areas of activity, as well as providing specialized services within the framework of both collaborations and national research infrastructures.
+The laboratory uses Biochemical, Cellular and Molecular Biology approaches, integrating innovative methods and advanced technologies from "omics" biology (proteomics, lipidomics, metabolomics analysis) and cutting-edge microscopy, studying and linking molecular interactions with systemic changes at the cellular and tissue level.

 • Dynamics of metabolism in real time – Mitochondrial-Nuclear communication